Disability Tax Credit for Asperger Syndrome

 Asperger syndrome is a form of autism that affects patients neurologically and behaviorally, and may need special care depending on how the condition manifests.
-With help from the government through the Disability Tax Credit and Child Disability Tax Credit for Asperger, this can be achieved.
+With help from the government through applying for Disability Tax Credit and Child Disability Tax Credit for Asperger, this can be achieved.

 The exact number of cases of Asperger syndrome occurring in Canada and worldwide is difficult to determine, given the nature of the condition.
 It is a relatively mild form of autism, so much that most patients are capable of having a virtually normal lifestyle.
 Still, it is helpful to give our loved ones with this condition extra love and care to really achieve a normal lifestyle.

 Asperger syndrome has historically been categorized as a type of autism.
 However, there are some significant distinctions between the two conditions.
 Patients with Asperger’s typically operate at a much higher level cognitively and emotionally.
 As a result, many in the medical community feel that Asperger’s should be categorized independently.

 Patients with this condition typically have difficulty with emotion, both expressing and interpreting them from others.
 A lack of social skills and a general difficulty expressing feelings are a commonality among patients.
 They are often perceived as being clumsy or awkward.
 Other symptoms of Asperger syndrome include: